matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Functions-and-Operators/Vector/cosine_similarity.md

 1 row in set (0.00 sec)
 ```

-## **Constraints**
+## **Restrictions**

-- Both the argument vectors should have same dimensions
+- Two parameter vectors must have the same dimension.
-- Cosine similarity value lies between -1 and 1.
+- The value for cosine similarity is between -1 and 1.
+- Input vectors are not allowed to be 0 vectors because this results in a division by zero, which is mathematically undefined.
+In practice, we usually consider the cosine similarity of a zero vector to any other vector to be 0 because there is no similarity in any direction between them.